 This blog is Part 1 of a blog series that will demonstrate how the Modelon Hydraulics Library is well suited to the model-based development of an Aircraft Hydraulic Actuation System (AHAS).
 In this series, of the actuation system development workflow will be covered.

 Part 1, below, will focus on the architectural modeling of AHAS.
-In Part 2, 3, & 4, we will cover component detailed design, component integration with datasheet-based parametrization and performance assessment of the entire integrated system.
+In the upcoming posts we will cover component detailed design, component integration with datasheet-based parametrization and performance assessment of the entire integrated system.

 The actuation system of an aircraft performs a safety critical function that ensures controllability.
 Although today’s trend is focused on developing electrical actuation systems, current aircraft and new developments still require hydraulic power to feed the actuators.

 In this series, the AHAS is defined as the set of actuators that drives the control surfaces and the associated hydraulic systems.
 An extensive definition should cover the flight control computer (or similar components that perform the same function) in which the actuator control loops are implemented.
 For simplification purpose, the actuator control loop will be reduced to block diagrams that will still ensure such a functionality.
 Thus AHAS covers the following main functions: